dev-nyro/atenex-frontend/full_codebase.md

   // Add Authorization and X-Company-ID (if applicable and available) only for Gateway routes if (isGatewayRoute && token) {
+  // Add Authorization and X-Company-ID (if applicable and available) only for Gateway routes if (isGatewayRoute && token) {
     headers.set('Authorization', `Bearer ${token}`);
+    const user = getUserFromToken(token); // Decode token to get user info if (user?.companyId) {
+        companyId = user.companyId;
+        headers.set('X-Company-ID', companyId); // Add Company ID header } else {
+         console.warn(`Could not extract companyId from token for Gateway request to ${url}.
+Backend might reject.`);
+         // Depending on backend requirements, you might need to throw an error here
+         // if companyId is mandatory for all gateway requests.
+         // throw new ApiError("Company ID could not be determined from token.", 400);
+    }
+  } else if (isGatewayRoute && !token && !cleanEndpoint.includes('/auth/')) {
+      // Handle missing token for required gateway routes (excluding auth endpoints) console.error(`Authentication token missing for Gateway request to ${url}.`);
+      // Throw an error to prevent the request if auth is mandatory throw new ApiError("Authentication required.
+Please log in.", 401);
+  }

     const user = getUserFromToken(token); // Decode token to get user info if (user?.companyId) {
         companyId = user.companyId;